 Study of the body's physiological response to exercise.
 Prerequisites: BIOL221, 222 or equivalent.
+Must be a junior or senior to register for this course.
 Three lectures per week plus a 3-hour lab.
 Spring

 FTES495 (1-4)

 Independent Study/Reading/Research/Project